jsquaredosquared/novocraft-sv-benchmarking/README.md

 ## Introduction

 This repository contains a Snakemake workflow used to compare the performance of SV callers when different short-read aligners are used.
-Currently it is being designed to compare SV calls by Manta on BAM files aligned with NovoAlign and BWA-MEM2, although it could be extended to compare other SV callers or aligners.
+Currently it is being designed to compare SV calls by Manta on BAM files produced with NovoAlign and BWA-MEM2, although it could be extended to compare other SV callers or aligners.

 If NovoAlign performs well, an SV-calling pipeline could potentially be incorporated into Novocraft's products.